neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

 ## Evaluate: Recap of the assignment / Discussion of MVP / Solution

-- Come back to the question that was raised in the beginning of the session and try and answer it in a few phrases.
+- Ask the students how easy or difficult this workflow was for them
+- If it was difficult you can calm them and say that we will do it so many times during the bootcamp that they will dream of the git workflow.
+- Optional if you feel like they need a compact, visual overview: <br>
+  Let the students repeat the whole workflow and write the keywords and commands in an excalidraw.

 ---